Kongduino/RUI3_LoRa_Kitchen_Sink/README.md

 -p /dev/cu.usbserial-XXXXXX
 ```

 The command to upload the firmware looks like this.
 The path to the Arduino temp folder and the USB port will differ, but at least on Mac OS X that's pretty close.
 You can `open` in the Terminal that temp folder (or `cd` to it) and save the `.zip` file for RAK4631, and `.bin` file for RAK3172.
 I tend to add then the MCU's name to the file.
 With that file saved somewhere safe, you can reflash the firmware without having to recompile it.
-Useful, among other things, if you want to flash several boards.
+Useful, among other things, if you want to flash several boards, or switch between different firmwares.

 ![BLE](BLE.png)